akbarsazish/To-Do-List/README.md

 # 📖 [Portfoloi] <a name="about-project"></a>

-**[Portfoloi]**A webpack boilerplate is a pre-configured setup or template that provides a starting point for building web applications using webpack.
-It includes the necessary files, configuration settings, and folder structure to help developers quickly set up their projects and start working on their code.
+**[Portfoloi]**To-Do List is a web-based application designed to help individuals manage and organize their tasks effectively.
+It offers a user-friendly interface that allows users to create, track, and prioritize their to-do items conveniently.

 ## 🛠 Built With <a name="built-with"></a>